There is no denying it, I thoroughly enjoy working with Amazon Web Services (AWS) as a solution.

 Choosing the database engine was a consideration that wasn’t taken lightly.
 We needed to have a solution that had the ability to change as we developed the application.
 Schema would not be known for every feature initially, so we needed the ability to add, remove and rename columns/attributes as required.
 We chose DynamoDB for this as is catered for the changes in schema and our capacity requirements were unknown and DynamoDB gave us the ability to manually scale up and down as required.
 As an extra bonus, we were blessed after the fact when AWS released AutoScaling for DynamoDB.
 This meant it would dynamically change the Reads/Writes of each table based on its utilisation.

-By then we were heading full steam into a Serverless backend.
-We had a REST API triggering Lambda function that was reading and writing from DynamoDB tables.
+By then we were heading full steam into a Serverless Backend.
+We had a REST API triggering Lambda Functions that were reading and writing from DynamoDB tables.

 Now for the Frontend.

 We were somewhat lucky at this stage.
 Had we of been using a Server-Side language, developing the frontend application would be extremely hard.
 Luckily we were using AngularJS for our frontend and converting this to be hosted from an S3 bucket meant we only had to make minimal changes.
 We decided to utilise CloudFront and pointed it to the S3 bucket as the Origin.

 We now had a Frontend and Backend solution running fully serverless.
 We continued to build out more backend transactional services and adopted more AWS services like SNS (to trigger Lambda), SQS (to handle Jobs) and CloudWatch to schedule and log routine tasks.

 During these development efforts it became evident that we needed a way to deploy and maintain consistency throughout each environment.
 Upon consultation with the AWS solution architects, we decided on having individual AWS accounts for each environment.
 We now have the following:

 - QA Account (Some Developer Access, code can only be deployed via Pull Requests)